Midi

 A near-twin to menopause

 The confusion between thyroid disorder and menopause starts with the fact that many thyroid disease symptoms are practically identical to menopause symptoms.
 The telltale menopause hot flash symptom, for example, can also be experienced by someone with hyperthyroidism.
-Similarly, fatigue, memory problems, and weight gain are common both during menopause and with hypothyroidism.
+Similarly, fatigue, memory problems, increased sweating, and weight gain are common both during menopause and with hypothyroidism.

 It doesn’t help that the timing of thyroid disorder often coincides with the menopause journey.
 While thyroid disorders can develop earlier in life (and even be present at birth), women are more likely to develop hypothyroidism after menopause